Bobby Bartlett

 Certified 2017

 Christopher Craig first fell in love with Harpers Ferry in 1984 while on a long-distance bicycle tour.
-During his 15 years in Washington, DC, he frequently visited Harpers Ferry to hike, bicycle or absorb the town’s history.
+During his 15 years in Washington, DC, he frequently visited Harpers Ferry to hike, bicycle, or absorb the town’s history.

 In 2005, he made the move to full-time residency in his favorite town, and he operated a bed and breakfast in his historic home for nearly 10 years.
 Chris became immersed in the history of Harpers Ferry through reading, attending programs, and researching the history of his house.

 Prior to his inn keeping, Chris was a high school teacher for 20 years.
-He has served as a volunteer editor and officer in various professional, non-profit and community organizations, including the Harpers Ferry Civil War Round Table.
-He continues to enjoy the outdoors in and around his home, and he has began a series of section hikes on the Appalachian Trail, which he hopes to complete by 2026.
+He has served as a volunteer editor and officer in various professional, non-profit, and community organizations, including the Harpers Ferry Civil War Round Table.
+He continues to enjoy the outdoors in and around his home, and he has begun a series of section hikes on the Appalachian Trail, which he hopes to complete by 2026.

 Jeff Evans

-Certified 2017 | Limited Availability
+Certified 2017 | Unavailable

 Jeff Evans has loved history and nature from early childhood, when he would climb into his grandfather’s lap to explore books about the nation’s past.
 By high school, the eastern Ohio native was active in several local history organizations and spent his summers uncovering the past with a local university’s archaeology department.

 Jeff graduated with distinction from Bethany College in the Northern Panhandle of West Virginia.
 As a student, Jeff served as a seasonal ranger at both Fort Necessity and Petersburg National Battlefields, and also spent a semester working at Colonial Williamsburg before deciding that knee breeches were more comfortable in concept than in application.
 After college, Jeff spent nearly a decade as an interpretive ranger at Gettysburg National Military Park and Eisenhower National Historic Site, winning an Incentive Award for helping develop interpretive programming.
-He currently teaches Geography, Economics, and American History in Raleigh County (WV) surrounded by the wonders of the New River Gorge.
+He currently teaches Geography, Economics, and American History in Raleigh County (WV), surrounded by the wonders of the New River Gorge.
 He specializes in making important national stories approachable through the lens of local, relatable places and stories brought vividly to life.

-A longtime senior staff writer for the Battlefield Journal and previous guest editor of the Jefferson County Ohio Genealogical Newspaper, Jeff is a frequent contributor to several publications.
-He is a sought after lecturer and has developed programs for a variety of organizations.
+A longtime senior staff writer for the Battlefield Journal and previous guest editor of the Jefferson County, Ohio Genealogical Newspaper, Jeff is a frequent contributor to several publications.
+He is a sought-after lecturer and has developed programs for a variety of organizations.

 Jeff is married to fellow Gettysburg National Military Park Alumni, Lynn, who displays a remarkable degree of tolerance for his many eccentricities.
 Together they have three children who share their father’s passion for history and the outdoors—especially Harpers Ferry.
-His two girls can often be found biking the C&O Canal with their dad, while his elementary age son believes Lower Town to be his own personal magic kingdom of make-believe.
+His two girls can often be found biking the C&O Canal with their dad, while his elementary-age son believes Lower Town to be his own personal magic kingdom of make-believe.

 Doug Perks